How to start a bookkeeping business

 Complying with Money Laundering Regulations

-Most bookkeepers are likely to be regarded as an accountancy services provider under the UK’s Money Laundering Regulations.
-This means you may need to register either with HMRC or a supervisory body such as the Institute of Certified Bookkeepers(ICB) , the Institute of Associated Bookkeepers (IAB) and Association of Accounting Technicians (AAT).
+Professional bookkeepers are regarded as an accountancy service provider.
+This means you may need to register either with HMRC or a supervisory body such as the Institute of Certified Bookkeepers(ICB) , the International Association of Bookkeepers (IAB) and Association of Accounting Technicians (AAT).
 To find out whether you need to register, check with HMRC.

 Bookkeeping associations provide support and information to their members and some also offer qualifications that can help to attract clients so it may well still be a good idea to join one, even if you’re not required to do so by Money Laundering Regulations.